-12 Whereupon as I went to Damascus with authority and commission from the chief priests,
+12 Whereupon as I went to Damascus with authority and commission from the chief priests, voice speaking unto me, and saying in the Hebrew tongue, Saul, Saul, why persecutest thou me? it is hard for thee to kick against the pricks.

 13 At midday, O king, I saw in the way a light from heaven, above the brightness of the sun, shining round about me and them which journeyed with me.
+14 And when we were all fallen to the earth, I heard a